1sma31L/noezis/README.md

 - [x] Fetch posts in profile and home page

 Day 10:

-Enhancments:
+- [ ] Refactor the code to make zustand only responsible for the clinet state (I AM STUPID)
+- [ ] Use more polymorphic design for all content types

+Day 11:

+- [ ] Use prefetch using react query to enhance performance
-- genrate the html on pos submit o you dont have to deal with window undefined
+- [ ] Genrate the html on post submit o you dont have to deal with window undefined
-- use more polymorphic design for all content types

 - [ ] Design the settings page

+Day 12:

 - [ ] Implementing the q/a/quick take creating and fetching them
 - [ ] Add comments and nested comments along with a page for each content type

+Day 13:

 - [ ] Implement follower/following system
 - [ ] Add spaces

+Day 14:

 - [ ] Advanced Topic hierarchy
 - [ ] Advanced search with Elasticsearch

-Day 11:
+Day 15:

 - [ ] Design the messages page and implement it
 - [ ] Add notifications

-Day 12:
+Day 16:

 - [ ] Design the control page for post versioning and implement it
 - [ ] Add role based access

-Day 13:
+Day 16:

 - [ ] Design the admin dashboard and implement it
 - [ ] Add statistic to admin dashboard

-Day 14:
+Day 17:

 - [ ] Add karma system
 - [ ] Add bookmarks and reading later system